AndresICM/16S_metabarcoding_phyloseq/README.md

 The fundamental question of the experiment was to observe the bacterial communities' changes across the experiment, and evaluate how they change while the TPH concentration decreases.

 #Download Files
 If you already did the "Raw Reads Analysis Tutorial Using Mothur" (https://github.com/AndresICM/16S-rRNA-Metabarcoding-analysis), then you already have two files needed for this tutorial in your "Contis" folder.
-If so, copy "Contigs/tutorial.an.shared" and "Contigs/tutorial.taxonomy" to your working folder, otherwise download this files from this repository.
+If so, copy "Contigs/tutorial.an.shared" and "Contigs/tutorial.taxonomy" to your working folder, otherwise download these files from this repository.
-Additionally, there is file called Map_file.csv.
+Additionally, there is a file called Map_file.csv.
 This file is a table with information from each sample.
-The first column tells us the name that Mothur assigned to each sample, then there is the original name assigned to each sample.
-Third, the treatment of each sample, if bioaugmentation or control, fourth, a number assigned to each sample for easier graphs.
-Finally, there is the real time in weeks of when the sample was taken, the Total Petroleum Hydrocarbons (TPH) in ppm, pH and Humidity (%) of each sample.
+The first column tells us the group that Mothur assigned to each sample, then there is the original name assigned to them; third, the bioremediation strategy of each sample (bioaugmentation or control); fourth, a number assigned to each sample, just to make our lives easier when making graphics.
+Finally, there is the real time (in weeks) of when the sample was obtained, the Total Petroleum Hydrocarbons (TPH) in ppm, pH and Humidity (%) of each sample.

 ```
 Sample,Original_name,Treatment,Number,Time,TPH,pH,Humidity